 Months of entry

+Sustainable development is a principal goal and a key policy feature of many of the major institutes and governments of the world.
+A key element of achieving sustainable development is the balance of Environmental, Economic and Social development drivers.
 This course will take an integrated view of environmental management within a business context and will provide the specialist interdisciplinary training that is required to fully integrate sustainable development objectives into businesses management.
 By integrating modules from Bangor Business School and The School of Environment, Natural Resources and Geography, it will train students to be sophisticated environmental managers who can interpret legislative and audit requirements and deliver them in a manner conducive to continued economic development.
-Part 1 modules: organisations and people; strategic management finance for managers; new venture creation; green economies; strategic environmental management; green technology.
-Part 2: the topic selected for the dissertation will be agreed with the nominated project supervisor and could relate to virtually any aspect of Environment and Business Management according to the desired specialism.
-The course is assessed by a combination of examinations, continuous assessment, seminar presentations, research project and dissertation.
+The programme includes highly topical case studies from across these sectors reflecting changing strategies and alternative approaches.

 Course contact details